Trials of Uncertainty, HUMS 295a (Fall 2019)

 She edited the volume Instilling Ethics with Rowman and Littlefield (2000) and has also published in Arion, Nomos, International Journal of the Classical Tradition, Perspectives on Political Science (2015, 2017), Western Civilization and the Academy (2015) and in the festschrift for David Grene, Literary Imagination, Ancient and Modern.
 She has articles on Herodotus and Thucydides in The Cambridge Companion to Ancient Greek Political Theory (2009) and in The Encyclopedia of Political Thought (Wiley Online Library, 2014).
 Her latest book project is entitled Trials of Uncertainty.

-This course was previously offered in the Spring of 2019.
+This course was previously offered in the Spring of 2019 and Fall of 2019.
 Testimonials are taken from student course evaluations.

 “Professor Thompson is an amazing professor who leads a great seminar.
 I would recommend this class to anyone.”